 Perhaps, one major strength of this emulator—as expected from a good working Game Boy emulator for Android—is that of its high compatibility with games, as well as its apparent lack of ads.
 Like John GBA, however, John GBC is not free.

 Previously, we’ve stated how John GBA’s features make for “an almost signature” to the emulator.
 Having come across “My Boy,” the notion therefore becomes blurred.

 Containing many of the features which John GBA has, My Boy added another layer of exciting feature by incorporating a “wireless” link cable support (via Bluetooth or Wi-Fi), rumble feature, and BIOS emulation.
 This means that two players can now play competitively using their Android smartphones, experience vibrations when needed, and run the emulator off-the-bat.

 However, for an application as amazing as this, it deserves the developer compensation which you can download for free at the Google Play Store.
-Otherwise, check out the app’s free version which might come restricted from some features.
+Otherwise, check out the app’s free version, which might come restricted from some features.

-Apart from being able to exclusively emulate Game Boy and Game Boy Color titles with utmost precision, My OldBoy has all the same features that makes Old Boy a badass emulator for the Android.
+Apart from being able to exclusively emulate Game Boy and Game Boy Color titles with utmost precision, My OldBoy has all the same features that make Old Boy a badass emulator for the Android.

 Like the My Boy emulator, My OldBoy is either free or paid to be used where your choice might reflect your support for the developer or not.

 It must truly be a golden time for retro gaming we have at present.
 Gone are the days when longing makes for a common response to reminiscing about the good times with the good old games—thanks to emulation.